Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: The primary financial structure is the standard 20% Value Added Tax (VAT).
-The UK does not offer specific tax incentives for data center construction or operation, creating a straightforward and predictable business environment.
+Tax Advantage For Data Centers: The UK does not offer specific tax incentives for data center construction or operation.
+The primary financial advantage comes from operating in a location with lower real estate and ancillary costs compared to primary European hubs.

 Natural Disaster Risk